Skip to main content

 .wx-editor-areaContainer for main editable content area

-You can use these classes in your custom CSS selectors to override the appearance of the RichText editor.
+Use these classes in custom CSS selectors to override the editor's appearance.

-You can override RichText's default styles by redefining CSS variables on the #root container or on specific sub-elements:
+To override the default styles, redefine CSS variables on the #root container or on specific sub-elements:

 <div id="root" style="width: 100%; height: 100%;"></div>